sparkfabrik/spark-k8s-deployer/README.md

 # Spark k8s base image

-This images is to be used to build and deploy applications to a k8s cluster, from within gitlab-ci.
+This images is intended to be used to build and deploy applications to a k8s cluster, from within gitlab-ci.

 This image includes: